Skip to main content

 Most New Zealand Pounamu jewellery is carved from nephrite because of its superior toughness.
 However, Bowenite is equally valued for its beauty and rarity.

-When you choose authentic Pounamu, you are choosing a stone formed over millions of years and deeply connected to Aotearoa’s land and heritage.
+When you choose Pounamu, you are choosing a stone formed over millions of years and deeply connected to Aotearoa’s land and heritage.

 This product has been added to your cart